IceWizard7/frostbyte-cpu/README.md

 ## What's in this repo?

-All the code I wrote for my Redstone CPU
+All the supporting code I wrote for my Minecraft CPU.

-- assembler_to_schematic/ - A folder containing essential scripts to convert between assembler, machine code and worldedit schematic files
+- assembler_to_schematic/
-- assembler.py - A script to convert assembly files (.txt) to machine code files (.txt)
+- |- assembler.py - A script to convert assembly files (.txt) to machine code files (.txt)
-- generator.py - A script to convert machine code files (.txt) to worldedit schematics (.schem)
+- |- generator.py - A script to convert machine code files (.txt) to worldedit schematics (.schem)
-- main.py - A script to convert assembly files (.txt) to worldedit schematics (.schem) (Using assembler.py, then generator.py)
+- |- main.py - A script to convert assembly files (.txt) to worldedit schematics (.schem) (Using assembler.py, then generator.py)
-- \_\_init\_\_.py - A file to mark the directory as a Python package
+- |- \_\_init\_\_.py - A file to mark the directory as a Python package

-static/* - A folder containing CSS and Images for the Simulator

 - static/* - A folder containing CSS and Images for the Simulator

-- templates/index.html - An HTML Template for the Simulator
+- templates/* - A folder containing HTML Templates for the Simulator

 - app.py - Start script for the Simulator

 ## How can I create a program?